matthiasdaues/howFar_howMuch_howMany/02_doc/osm_import_road_network_for_routing.md

 ## III.
 Create a simplified logical graph

 1. identify nodes having degree = 2
-2. collaps contiguous edges consisting of such nodes into one logical edge
+2. collapse contiguous edges consisting of such nodes into one logical edge
       1. add the length of the constituent edges
       2. collect the node_ids with degree 2 into an array ordered by path index
 3. collect the edge geometries into a geometry collection of linestring primitives